 Currently, NICE only recommends considering acupuncture as a treatment option for:

-Acupuncture is also often used to treat other musculoskeletal conditions (of the bones and muscles) and pain conditions, including:
+Acupuncture is also often used to treat other conditions and symptoms, including:

 However, the evidence on the effectiveness of acupuncture compared with other treatments is unclear.